fgl27/smarttv-twitch/README.md

 * Open the **"APPS"** application
 * Press the key sequence 12345 on your remote
 * On the new window that appears Click **"On"** to enable the **developer mode**
-* In the IP Address Field enter the local IP address of the computer you have downloaded Tizen Studio To
+* In the IP Address Field enter the local IP address of the computer you have downloaded Tizen Studio o

+*If you don't know how to get the local IP of your computer go to the link here* [How to get your IP](https://github.com/fgl27/smarttv-twitch#how-to-get-the-ip)

 ## Installing Tizen Studio and Java SDK on Windows 10